Skip to Content

 One of the most romantic things to do in Lyon is go for a dinner river cruise

-This one is especially good for the couples travelling to Lyon; is there anything more romantic than cruising down a river at night with a delicious dinner to accompany the views?
+This one is especially good for couples traveling to Lyon; is there anything more romantic than cruising down a river at night with a delicious dinner to accompany the views?
 We think not!
 The Hermés Restaurant boat serves a variety of decadent three-course set menus to enjoy during the cruise, including a fully vegan one!
 We loved the salmon gravlax with passion fruit and mango dressing, as well as the creamy ginger Crème Brûlée.
 You'll get to relax onboard the cosy boat while the wonderful staff take excellent care of you, and watch the sunset slowly sink below the horizon.

 Visit the fascinating Musée Miniature et Cinéma